GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

   accompanying trial are deferred to Chrome 94.
 In addition, *private* websites are no longer affected by the deprecation.
 * August 2021: Chrome 94 rolls out to Beta.
-Web developers can start signing up for the Deprecation Trial.
+Web developers can start signing up for the deprecation trial.
 * September 2021: Chrome 94 rolls out to Stable.
-Web developers should have signed up for the Deprecation Trial and deployed trial tokens to production.
+Web developers should have signed up for the deprecation trial and deployed trial tokens to production.
 * April 2022: Chrome 102 rolls out to Beta.
 * May 2022: Chrome 102 rolls out to Stable.
-The Deprecation Trial ends.
+The deprecation trial ends.
 Chrome blocks all private network requests from public, non-secure contexts.

 ## What is Private Network Access